rangari-rani/academic-projects-mca/mca-portfolio/README.md

 ## 📬 Contact

-This portfolio is based on academic work from my MCA program (2022).
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 ⭐ If you found it helpful or inspiring, feel free to leave a ⭐!